ABCofGaGaSu/NYCUFD/README.md

 ## Citation

-This work is now under peer-review process.
+The manuscript of this work is preparing.

 Please cite the dataset using the appropriate reference when using it in your work.
 You may find the citation information in the dataset documentation.